Srivasu-U/Interpreter/Notes/v2-Notes.md

 - Can either be top-down or bottom-up
 - Top down starts with the root node and recursively builds the tree downwards.
 Bottom-up does the opposite
 - Top-down parser examples: recursive decent parsing, early parsing, predictive parsing
-    - Recursive decent, also called Pratt parsing, this is used in Monkey-v2.
-Recursive decent is basically about looking at the next bit of code and figuring out what to do.
-    - This works well with keywords such as `let`, `if` and so on.
-Trickier with expressions
-    - Pratt parsing solves this issue but mixing it with recursive descent - Read more [here (written in Java)](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/)
-    - Pratt parsing essentially associated a parsing function with a token type.
-If that token type is encountered, then the parsing function is executed and returns an AST node to represent it.
-        - Each token type can have two parsing functions: for prefix or infix positions
 - **Check: Parser error recovery**
 - **Check: What is formal proof of correctness for parsers?**
 - The idea is to get a minimal parser that works with Monkey, is extendible and a good starting point.